 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.1 Landlords must respond to the complaint within 10 working days of the complaint being logged.
 Exceptionally, landlords may provide an explanation to the resident containing a clear timeframe for when the response will be received.
 This should not exceed a further 10 days without good reason.
-Yes 5.5 A complaint response must be sent to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue, are completed.
+Yes KPI targets are in place and monitored on a weekly basis.
+5.5 A complaint response must be sent to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue, are completed.
 Outstanding actions must still be tracked and actioned expeditiously with regular updates provided to the resident.
-Yes Record keeping is maintained
+Yes Each complaint has a corresponding action plan in place.
 5.6 Landlords must address all points raised in the complaint and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
-5.8 Landlords must confirm the following in writing to the resident at the completion of stage one in clear, plain language: • the complaint stage • the decision on the complaint • the reasons for any decisions made • the details of any remedy offered to put things right • details of any outstanding actions • details of how to escalate the matter to stage two if the resident is not satisfied with the answer Yes
+Yes This forms part of the letter template advice / final quality checks.
+5.8 Landlords must confirm the following in writing to the resident at the completion of stage one in clear, plain language: the complaint stage the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions details of how to escalate the matter to stage two if the resident is not satisfied with the answer Yes This forms part of the letter template advice / final quality checks.